-The School of Information’s Knowledge River Program specializes in educating information professionals who have experience with and are committed to the information needs of Latino and Native American populations.
-Knowledge River fosters understanding of library and information issues from the perspectives of Latino and Native Americans and advocates for culturally sensitive library and information services to these communities.
+The Knowledge River Program specializes in educating information professionals who have experience with and are committed to the information needs of BIPOC communities with an emphasis on Latino, Native American, and Black populations and with respect to intersectional identities within these communities.
+Knowledge River fosters understanding of library and information issues from the perspectives of BIPOC and advocates for cultural awareness and respect in information services to these communities.

 Knowledge River Scholars

-Knowledge River Scholars graduate with an ALA-accredited M.A. in Library & Information Science.
-During their graduate studies they receive opportunities for academic support, specialized advising, participation in a cohort-based learning community, mentorship, access to Knowledge River alumni, and professional development activities, as well as regular School of Information services and activities.
+Knowledge River Scholars graduate with an ALA-accredited M.A. in Library & Information Science by completing all requirements of the MA program.
+During their graduate studies KR Scholars receive opportunities for academic support, specialized advising, participation in a cohort-based learning community, mentorship, access to a network of Knowledge River alumni, and professional development activities in addition to their regular studies.

 Learn more about how to apply to be a Knowledge River Scholar.

-- Continue diversity as a major goal for the iSchool, with Knowledge River as the flagship of this effort
+- Focus on ethnic and cultural awareness and respect as a core goal for the iSchool and iSchool constituencies with Knowledge River as the flagship of this effort

-- Increase emphasis on diverse faculty and diversity research, including connections with relevant campus departments
+- Increase emphasis on BIPOC faculty and research, including connections with relevant campus departments

 - Extend focus on library and community outreach, through service assistantships and other means

-- Increase cultural fluency among all iSchool constituencies
+- Increase cultural awareness, respect, and fluency among all

-- Build upon the cohorts of previous graduates as support for Knowledge River students and to further the goals of Knowledge River
+- Engage past cohorts to build support for Knowledge River scholars and to further the goals of Knowledge River

 Knowledge River is funded largely by a grant from the Institute of Museum and Library Services.
 We also receive support from numerous partners, including the University of Arizona Libraries, Arizona Health Sciences Library, Pima County Public Library, and the Arizona State Library, Archives and Records.